Copper Canyon Private Tour

 The Copper Canyon is an impressive group of many canyons located in the Sierra Madre in Chihuahua, Mexico, but it is also the name of an individual canyon too.
-Spend a full-day exploring this marvelous natural landscape by private vehicle, led by a local guide on a private tour.
-This tour is a combination tour of the Around Creel Tour/Combo Tour so you’ll see everything listed on those two tours PLUS you’ll drive further into the canyons, driving through the middle of Humira, Basihuare. and to the very bottom of the Copper Canyon itself.
+Spend a full-day, of 8 hours, exploring this marvelous natural landscape by private vehicle, led by a historian guide on a private tour.
+This tour includes the Combo Tour, so you’ll see everything listed on that two tour PLUS you’ll drive further into the canyons, driving through the middle of Humira, Basihuare. and to the very bottom of the Copper Canyon itself.

 Note: This tour requires one to be capable of walking 500 meters from the parking area to the waterfall and back again over uneven trails and going up and down several sets of stairs along the trail.

 Our Booking Button is being upgraded at this time and is not available.
 Please write to us directly at firstname.lastname@example.org and we’ll set up a basket for you manually.
 Thank you and we apologize for the inconvenience.